Kozhikode district: Administration

-The headquarters of the district administration is at Kozhikode Civil Station in West Hill.
+The headquarters of the district administration is Kozhikode Civil Station in West Hill.
 The district administration is headed by the District collector.
-He is assisted by some deputy collectors with responsibility for general matters, land acquisition, revenue recovery, land reforms, and elections.
+He is assisted by deputy collectors with responsibility for general matters, land acquisition, revenue recovery, land reforms, and elections.

 Urban Local Bodies

-There are 7 municipal towns in the district, in addition to the Kozhikode Municipal Corporation, which was established in 1962 as the second municipal corporation in Kerala after Trivandrum.
-They are:
+There are seven municipal towns in the district, in addition to the Kozhikode Municipal Corporation, which was established in 1962 as the second municipal corporation in Kerala after Trivandrum.
+The district's municipal towns are:

 Legislative representation

 There are three Lok Sabha constituency in Kozhikode: Vatakara, Kozhikode, and Wayanad.

 There are 13 Kerala Legislative Assembly seats in Kozhikode district.

-Taluks

-The district is divided into two revenue divisions which together incorporate four Taluks, each of which is headed by a Tehsildar, within them.

-Taluks in the Vatakara Revenue Division are:

-Taluks in the Kozhikode Revenue Division are:

-Revenue villages

-Kozhikode district is divided into 118 revenue villages for the ease and decentralisation of its revenue administration.
-They are further incorporated into 4 taluks as eludicated below.